cs231n/cs231n.github.io/google_cloud_tutorial.md

 I usually use 7000 or 8000 for \<PORT-NUMBER\>.
 Save your changes and close the file.

 ## Launching and connecting to Jupyter Notebook ##
-The instructions below assume that you have SSH'd into your GCE instance using the instructions, have already downloaded and unzipped the current assignment folder into assignment**X** (where X is the assignment number), and have successfully configured Jupyter Notebook.
+The instructions below assume that you have SSH'd into your GCE instance using the prior instructions, have already downloaded and unzipped the current assignment folder into assignment**X** (where X is the assignment number), and have successfully configured Jupyter Notebook.

 cd into the assignment directory by running the following command: